V1sionaries/Landcover-Classification/README.md

    Leveraged hyperspectral imaging from the remote sensor AVIRIS-NG to classify the terrain into the categories listed above.

 2. **2D Classification Approach**
    Explored a two-dimensional (2D) methodology for land cover classification.
+See the 1D approach [here](https://github.com/harrisb002/Hyperspectral-Landcover-Classification).

 <!-- GETTING STARTED -->
 <a id="readme-getting-started"></a>